Home > News

 Call for Papers: Conservation of Barkcloth Material

-The Glasgow Barkcloth project and the ICON Ethnography Group invite submissions for a one-day symposium on the conservation of barkcloth material from any part of the world.
+Invitation for submissions for a one day symposium on the conservation of barkcloth from any part of the world More >

 Student Blog: Volunteering for the Barkcloth Workshop